BrockDSL/Making-Function-in-R/README.md

  - Three different kinds of Loops
  - And creating your own functions

-A basic understanding of the R programming language is reccomended for this workshop.
+A basic understanding of the R programming language is recommended for this workshop.

 *Estimated workshop length: 2 hours*